yenrab/number-guessing-game/README.md

 # Number Guessing Game

 **Note:** The use of AALang for this application is overkill.
-This simple number guessing game could be implemented with just a few lines of code in any programming language, but it serves as a demonstration of AALang's capabilities for defining agent architectures and behaviors.
+The simple number guessing game could be implemented with just a few lines of code in any programming language, but it serves as a demonstration of AALang's capabilities for defining agent architectures and behaviors.

 ## Description